01 of 07

 Continue to 6 of 7 below.

-- Your sales team should have strong product knowledge and understand the different price points.
+- Your sales team should have strong knowledge about the products and understand the different price points.
 They should always know where your advertised items are located and the price you are offering.

 - They should be able to engage the customer in a dialogue to ascertain their needs and preferences.
 Good listening skills are very important.